Designed by Arthur Hills (1993 redesign)

 Fairway contours provide the primary visual interest on a property without dramatic elevation change.
 Hills sculpted gentle ridges and valleys into the landing zones, creating uneven lies and sightline variations that keep the course from feeling repetitive.
-Several holes dogleg around strategically placed bunkers that narrow the ideal landing area for longer hitters while leaving ample room for players who prioritize position over distance.
+Several holes dogleg around strategically placed bunkers that narrow the ideal landing area for longer hitters while leaving room for players who prioritise position over distance.

-The central location eliminates the thirty-to-forty-minute drives that accompany rounds at Hammock Coast or Calabash-area courses.
-Hotels, restaurants, and entertainment are minutes away in every direction.
-For groups assembling a multi-round itinerary that includes a premium or bucket-list course, PineHills serves well as the value round that balances the budget without sacrificing design quality.
+Tee times are available through the booking link on this page.
+The central location eliminates the 30-to-40-minute drives that come with rounds at Hammock Coast or Calabash-area courses.
+Hotels, restaurants, and entertainment sit minutes away in every direction.

 Myrtle Beach, South Carolina